 2. Can I be a guest?

-If you're someone who has done something of note in the anime or manga industry, drop us a line!
+If you're someone who has done something of note in a relevant industry, please fill out our guest application form!
 Unfortunately, we receive many more people asking to be guests than we could possibly afford to have at the convention.
 Please do not be offended if we turn you down, even if you offer to come for free.
 We hope you understand that our Guest Relations staff has limited resources and can only handle so many guests.
 However, you are still welcome to attend the convention and can apply to host a panel if you wish.

-3. I work for ______ company in the Industry, can I ______?
+3. I work for X company in the Industry, can I Y?

-Each year we receive more and more inquiries from Industry contacts.
+Each year we receive more and more inquiries from industry contacts.
 We would love to have your participation in Kumoricon!
-Please make your inquiries to firstname.lastname@example.org.
+Please apply online for industry membership.

 4. Why do you get so many American dub voice actors as guests?